writethedocs/www/docs/conf/portland/2018/news/cfp-reminder.rst

 Get your ticket for the conference
 ------------------------------------------------------------

-**The Portland conference will be returning to the Crystal Ballroom from May 6-8, 2018.** The `event website <http://www.writethedocs.org/conf/portland/2018/>`_ is up, with some preliminary details, and we'll be filling in more, as it gets closer.
+**The Portland conference will be returning to the Crystal Ballroom on May 6-8, 2018.** The `event website <http://www.writethedocs.org/conf/portland/2018/>`_ is up, with some preliminary details, and we'll be filling in more, as it gets closer.
 We're already excited to see what this year has in store!

 If you're excited too, it might interest you to know that `ticket sales are now live <http://www.writethedocs.org/conf/portland/2018/>`_!
 For the last several years the conference has sold out, so it doesn't hurt to buy early.